RileyDMK/Linux-Configuration/README.md

 # Linux-Configuration

 i.
-The IP address and SSH port so your server can be accessed by the reviewer.
+The IP address and SSH port:

 34.239.226.183
 ssh on port 2200

 ii.
-The complete URL to your hosted web application. https://intense-oasis-15937.herokuapp.com/
+The complete URL to your hosted web application:

+https://intense-oasis-15937.herokuapp.com/

 iii.
-A summary of software you installed and configuration changes made.
+A summary of software and configurations:

 Heroku Toolbelt and involed software
 Postgresql
 Python 2.7